AkanMNdem/rust-data-retrieval/README.md

 # Rust Based Data Retrieval

 ## Overview
-TTN Data Retrieval is a Rust-based application developed as part of an undergraduate research project.
+A Rust-based application developed as part of an undergraduate research project.
 It connects to The Things Network (TTN) via MQTT, retrieves data, and parses it for analysis.
 This project demonstrates the integration of IoT data streams with backend services.

 ## Features
 - **MQTT Connection**: Securely connects to The Things Network using MQTT.